-28.A. - Annual Performance Appraisals
+28.A.
+Annual Performance Appraisals

-28.A.1. - The State Court Administrator, or designee, shall establish a system for annual appraisal of the job performance of all employees.
+28.A.1.
+The State Court Administrator, or designee, shall establish a system for annual appraisal of the job performance of all employees, excluding contract employees.
 The annual appraisal period shall be January 1 through December 31.
-This period shall be considered the annual appraisal period.
+This period shall be considered the annual appraisal period, except for Magistrates and Water Referees who will be evaluated separately at an earlier date.
 An employee must be employed by December 31st of the appraisal year in order to be included in the annual performance appraisal process.